Changes to TRIAD Rates

 Looking at the graph below, you can be almost certain that there will be at least one TRIAD in December and one in January.
-However, it is rare for there to be no TRIAD in either November or February in any given season, although this is what happened in 2016/2017.
+However, it is fairly rare for there to be no TRIAD in either November or February in any given season.
+This last occurred in 2016/2017.

 Looking at November: